scheinerman/DrawingObjects.jl/README.md

 The following functions apply to all the geometric objects defined in this module.
 First and foremost is `draw` which causes the object to be drawn on the screen.

-Each geometric object has attributes that affect how it is drawn.
+Each `DrawingObject` has attributes that affect how it is drawn.
 The following methods are provided for setting object attributes:
 * `set_linecolor!(o, c)` assigns the line color `c` to `o`.
 Default: `:black`
 * `set_linewidth!(o, w)` sets the line thickness of the lines drawn to be `w`.
 Default: `1`.
 * `set_linestyle!(o, style)` sets the line style of `o` to `style`.
 Default: `solid`.
 * `set_pointsize!(p, sz)` pertains only to `Point`s and sets the size of the `Point`.
 Default: `2`.
-* `set_pointcolor!(p, col)` pertains only to `Point`s and set the color of the `Point`.
+* `set_pointcolor!(p, col)` pertains only to `Point`s and sets the color of the `Point`.
 Defaut: `:black`.

 More generally, use `set_attribute!(o, attr, val)` to set `o`'s attribute `attr` to the value `val`.
 Use with caution.